Zbrojewsko

 Zbrojewsko is a village in the administrative district of Gmina Lipie, within Kłobuck County, Silesian Voivodeship, in southern Poland.
-It lies approximately 5 km west of Lipie, 16 km north-west of Kłobuck, and 85 km north of the regional capital Katowice.

 Zbrojewsko was the location of a motte-and-bailey castle from the 14th century, which is now an archaeological site.
 Since the 1950s, archaeologists discovered tools and a bell-grave from the early Iron Age at the site.

 Transport

 The Polish National road 43 runs nearby, south of the village.